Thiraavid/netflix-clone-msd/README.md

 # netflix-clone-msd
-Netflix clone developed by HTML and CSS. visit to the website https://netflix-clone-ms.netlify.app/
+A fully responsive Netflix clone website developed using HTML and CSS. visit to the website https://netflix-clone-ms.netlify.app/